MicrosoftDocs/azure-reference-other/azure-monitor-ref/tables/sentinelaudit.md

 # SentinelAudit

- Audit logs for operations performed on Azure Sentinel resources, such as Data Connectors, Analytic Rules and more.
-These logs can be used to audit operations on your Sentinel resources.
+ Audit logs for operations performed on Microsoft Sentinel resources, such as Data Connectors, Analytic Rules and more.
+These logs can be used to audit operations on your Microsoft Sentinel resources.

 ## Categories